 to prevent staining

-Lastly, kids who receive early orthodontic treatments (like appliances to correct cleft palates) may still need braces later, as discussed in this article on webmd.com.
+Lastly, kids who receive early orthodontic treatments (like appliances to correct cleft palates) may still need braces later, as discussed in WebMD's article "Children and Orthodontics."
 But the early treatment attempts to prevent further issues from developing while providing a healthier environment for the growth of permanent teeth.

 As a network of certified, professional dentists and orthodontists, The Happy Tooth will provide the evaluations and treatments you need in an environment designed to put you at ease.
-Call The Happy Tooth today to set up your visit, or read about your first orthodontic visit to The Happy Tooth first.
+Contact us today to set up your visit, or read about your first orthodontic visit to The Happy Tooth first.

 Switch to a Brighter Smile